BusisiwePieterson/Linux_Basics/README.md

 ![Image](linux-Cheat-Sheet.png)

-**For a beginner the Linux terminal can be quite scary and intimidating.
+<p>For a beginner the Linux terminal can be quite scary and intimidating.
 Here are <span style="color: green;">40 Basic Linux Commands</span> for your daily DevOps tasks.
-But first, lets understand what Linux is.**
+But first, lets understand what Linux is.<p/>

 > **What is Linux?**